 Hopefully you are already sold on these cookies after seeing photos of them here.

 They are incredibly easy and fun to make.
 My daughter and I spent quite a few weekends and school holidays making these.
-She loved decorating them and have now taken to designing what our next creation would be.
+She loved decorating them and has now taken to designing what our next creation would be.
 (Which may or may not involve creating custom cookie cutters via Cookie Cutter Kingdom who 3D prints cookie cutter designs!)

 After deciding what the cookie will be, she will plan the colours required to go with them, and the relevant consistency of the icing.
 For example, white for outline and flooding; red for flooding; grey for outline etc.